-Director Community Council Chair Finance, Audit and Systems Committee Member
+Responsibilities: Director; Community Council Co-Chair; Nominations Committee Member

-Dr Alexander has served as board member and chair of public, private and not-for-profit organisations.
-She has chaired numerous governance and management reviews for government across health and local government in New South Wales, Victoria and South Australia.
+Dr Kathy Alexander has served as board member and chair of public, private, and non-profit organisations.

-Dr Alexander was CEO of the City of Melbourne, CEO of the Royal Children's and Royal Women's Hospitals in Melbourne and CEO of several health services in South Australia.
 She has a strong reputation for stakeholder management, community engagement and effective public relations in complex and politically sensitive environments.

+Dr Alexander's previous roles have included CEO of the City of Melbourne, CEO of the Women's and Children's Health Service (incorporating the Royal Children's and the Royal Women's Hospitals) and CEO of several health services in South Australia.
+Past non-executive roles include Chair of Administrators of the City of Greater Geelong,